John Campbell, 4th Earl of Loudoun: North America

 In 1756, Loudoun was sent to North America as Commander-in-Chief and Governor General of Virginia, where he was unpopular with many of the colonial leaders.
-When he learned that some merchants were still trading with the French while he was trying to fight a war against them, he temporarily closed all American ports.
+When he learned that some colonial merchants were still trading with the French while he was trying to fight a war against them, he temporarily closed all American ports.
 Despite his unpopularity the County of Loudoun, formed from Fairfax in 1757, was named in his honour.

 As Commander-in-Chief during the Seven Years' War, called the French and Indian War in the Thirteen Colonies, he planned an expedition to seize Louisbourg from the French in 1757 but he called it off when intelligence, possibly including a French deception, indicated that the French forces there were too strong for him to defeat.
 While Loudoun was thus engaged in Canada, French forces captured Fort William Henry from the British, and he was replaced by James Abercrombie and returned to London.
 Francis Parkman, a 19th-century historian of the Seven Years' War, rates Loudun's martial conduct of the affair poorly.

 Many historians debate whether he played a fundamental part in the Seven Years' War.
 Arguably, he was an influential figure as he embarked on reforms for the army such as replacing the ordinary musket with the flintlock musket for greater accuracy.
 He made improvements by embarking on a road improvement programme and recognised the need to supply the army as he replaced the traditional supply line with army wagons.
 His focus was centralising the system of supplies and had built storehouses in Halifax and Albany and recognised the importance of waterways as a means of transport.
 Most notably, he integrated regular troops with local militias, and the irregulars were to fight a different kind of war from the linear European style of warfare in which the British had previously been trained.